yandex/city-services-pub/yx_scope/packages/yx_scope_linter/doc/manual_linter.md

 passing `ScopeModule(someDep.get)` would cause `someDep` to be instantiated immediately upon module creation, rather than lazily when the dependency is first accessed.

-### avoid_child_scope_in_initialize_queue

-A child scope should not be an `asyncDep` inside a parent scope.
-If this happens, it means the child and parent scopes have the same lifecycle.
-In this case, the child scope is likely unnecessary.
-It is just a subset of the parent scope’s dependencies.
-Use `ScopeModule` to separate these dependencies logically.
-They will still belong to the same scope and share its lifecycle.

 ### avoid_conditions_in_initialize_queue

 All asynchronous dependencies in a scope must be initialized.
 This ensures that accessing any